UKPLab/sentence-transformers/examples/applications/image-search/README.md

 ![ImageSearch](https://raw.githubusercontent.com/UKPLab/sentence-transformers/master/docs/img/ImageSearch.png)

+## Installation
+Ensure that you have [torchvision](https://pypi.org/project/torchvision/) installed to use the image-text-models and use a recent PyTorch version (tested with PyTorch 1.7.0).
+Image-Text-Models have been added with SentenceTransformers version 1.0.0.

 ## Usage
-Ensure that you have [torchvision](https://pypi.org/project/torchvision/) installed to use the image-text-models.

 SentenceTransformers provides a wrapper for the [OpenAI CLIP Model](https://github.com/openai/CLIP), which was trained on a variety of (image, text)-pairs.

 ```python